MetricDuck — Financial Analysis MCP server

 - IR press releases / events → `screen_filing_signals` with signal_type="ir_press_release" Endpoint: https://mcp.metricduck.com/mcp

-- get_metric_history - Time series for one metric across fiscal periods.
+- get_metric_history (Metric History) - Time series for one metric across fiscal periods.
 Returns newest-first rows with fiscal_year + fiscal_period labels — AUTHORITATIVE for period-specific questions ("Q2 FY2025?").
 The period_end calendar date is NOT the fiscal label, especially for non-December FYE companies (AAPL FY ends Sep; CRM FY ends Jan; ORCL FY ends May).

 Each row with an SEC accession is cited back to the source filing via the MetricDuck viewer.